Bo-Lennart/pp5-content-platform/README.md

 # Features

 ## Foundational Features and Components
 Different components are re-used by other components and nested into each other.
-For example, the navbar components is reaused on all pages.
+For example, the navbar components are reused on all pages.
 The post component is re-used to render all posts on bookmark page, profile page, postsfeed etc.
-Furthemorethe ProfileIcon component is re-used inside the post component.
+Furthemore The ProfileIcon component is re-used inside the post component.
 The MoreDropdown component is used inside the post component and the Edit profile dropdown is re-used in the profile page.
 It's a complex architecture that works together to supply clear features and navigation for the user to benefit from and increase their experience of the page.

 - Navigation Bar
-    - The navbar serves a clear navigation through the application where users can access the diffrent parts of the page.
-Catogories, bookmarks, contact, their profile, sign in and sign out.
+   - The navbar serves a clear navigation through the application where users can access the different parts of the page.
+Categories, bookmarks, contact, profile, sign in and sign out.
 The navbar changes, depending on if a user is logged in or not (see screen shot below)
    - Component:
        - NavBar.js
        - ProfileIcon.js

 ![Color scheme](src/assets/readme_screenshots/navbar_feature.png)